-Knowing how to choose a coffee grinder for home is a perfect way to get more familiar with the higher quality coffee brewing process.
+Knowing how to choose and use a coffee grinder for home is a perfect way to get more familiar with the higher quality coffee brewing process.
 It an important part to make your brew the way you want it, and when it comes to making an ideal cup of coffee, freshness is Key, achieved by fresh ground coffee

 If you’re on the lookout for the single-origin complete beans, many of the flavors and strained fragrant compounds that make single-origin coffee so exciting and special begin to dissolve immediately after extracting.